volatilegg/qvik-swift-ios/README.md

 # Qvik's Swift utility collection

-*This library contains Swift3 utilities for use in both Qvik's internal and customer projects.*
+*This library contains Swift 4 utilities for use in both Qvik's internal and customer projects.*

 ## Usage